acarrasco/about/book_reviews.md

 - Be systematic about experimenting and measuring results
 - Do not be afraid to correct course based on the experiments' results

+### Game Programming Patterns (Robert Nystrom)

+The gaming industry is very often overlooked in the "business" software engineering, but there is a lot to learn from video games (after all, games have always been pushing the boundaries of technology).

+This book overlaps a lot with the classic "Design Patterns: Elements of Reusable Object-Oriented Software", but has a much warmer tone and has plenty of practical examples of when (and when not) to apply each patterns in the context of game development.

+It is a fun read, but do not expect to learn game-changing (pun intended) skills from it.

 ## Management and soft skills

 ### How to Win Friends and Influence People (Dale Carnegie)